 Estimates of future growth are not anticipated to lead to a significant increase in temperature that cannot be controlled with BMP implementation.
-BMPs should be utilized and improved upon while continuing to improve watershed conditions and adhering to SWPPP requirements related to construction and industrial activities covered under the GCP.
+BMPs should be utilized and improved upon while continuing to

 5.0 MONITORING PLAN

 Pursuant to CWA Section 106(e)(1), 33 U.S.C.
 Section 1251, the SWQB has established appropriate monitoring methods, systems and procedures in order to compile and analyze data on the quality of the surface waters of New Mexico.
 In accordance with the New Mexico Water Quality Act, NMSA 1978, Sections 74-6-1 to -17, the SWQB has developed and implemented a comprehensive water quality monitoring strategy for the surface waters of the State.